mikeAdamss/tidychef/IDEAS.md

 ```

 so if we put `_is_bold()` in the inherited abstract it'll insist the method always exists for things that have a concept of bold, that should help keep us honest.

+## Consider removing explain=

+It doesn't feel like something someone would use all that much once they've got a grip on the api.
+Wait and see but (unless we need other config options) it might not be worth having.